cfsamson/articles-atomics-in-rust/README.md

 If we somehow relied on the fact that the value we get from a `load` happens after, for example, the release of a flag, we could observe that it actually changed before the `Release` operation if we used `Acquire/Release` semantics.
 At least in theory.

 Using the locking instruction prevents this.
-So in addition to have `Acquire/Release` guarantees, it also guarantees that no other memory operations, **reads** or writes, will happen in between.
+So in addition to having `Acquire/Release` guarantees, it also guarantees that no other memory operations, **reads** or writes, will happen in between.

 **Single total modification order**